-- 5. On the other hand, a Horse with an over-long base of support, which is unable or unwilling to engage its hind legs forward under its body, will never achieve acceptable collection, characterised by "ease and carriage" as well as a lively impulsion originating from the activity of the hindquarters. - 6.
-The position of the head and neck of a Horse at the collected paces is naturally dependent on the stage of training and, to some degree, on its conformation.
+- 3.4.
+However, the hind legs should not be engaged so far forward under the horse-Horse, that they shorten the base of support excessively, thereby impeding the movement.
+In such a case, the line of the back would be lengthened and raised too much in relation to the supporting base of the legs, the stability would be impaired and the horse-Horse would have difficulty in finding a harmonious and correct balance. - 4.5.
+On the other hand, a horseHorse with an over-long base of support, which is unable or unwilling to engage its hind legs forward under its body, will never achieve acceptable collection, characterised by "ease and carriage" as well as a lively impulsion originating from the activity of the hindquarters. - 5.6.
+The position of the head and neck of a horseHorse at the collected paces is naturally dependent on the stage of training and, to some degree, on its conformation.
 It is distinguished by the neck being raised without restraint, forming a harmonious curve from the withers to the poll, which is the highest point, with the nose slightly in front of the vertical.
-At the moment the Athlete applies the aids to obtain a momentary and passing collecting effect, the head may become more or less vertical.
+At the moment the competitorAthlete applies his the aids to obtain a momentary and passing collecting effect, the head may become more or less vertical.
 The arch of the neck is directly related to the degree of collection.